pyinstaller/pyinstaller/doc/operating-mode.rst

 multiple :file:`_MEI{xxxxxx}` temporary folders.

-It is possible to control the location of the :file:`_MEI{xxxxxx}` folder by using the ``--runtime-tmpdir`` command line option.
+It is possible to control the location of the :file:`_MEI{xxxxxx}` folder by using the :option:`--runtime-tmpdir` command line option.
 The specified path is stored in the executable, and the bootloader will create the :file:`_MEI{xxxxxx}` folder inside of the specified folder.
 Please see :ref:`defining the extraction location` for details.